voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 Whether to install, configure, and enable the eyaml backend.
 Also see the provider and master_service parameters.
-Default: false

 Default value: `false`